 An alternative comes in the shape of a monocular device available from the same manufacturer with largely the same core features, should that method of night-time observation find personal favour.
 Either way, this option won’t break the bank for anyone looking to have a go at seeking out subjects in the dark at an affordable, almost pocket money price.

 This 'fox' is a cunningly sleek device offering a respectable 50 metres range and the ability to record video clips.
 A bonus that sets it apart from most is that it additionally offers a GoPro-compatible mounting bracket, meaning that this pair of night vision goggles can be helmet mounted if so desired for hand-free operation.
 Offering 1x magnification, a decision taken because its manufacturer suggests that when using night vision on the move, the best magnification is no magnification at all – though a 2x digital zoom function is offered if the user doesn't agree – included also is an infrared LED with reduced visible glow, thereby allowing the wearer to roam unseen.
 Unfortunately there is something of a trade-off here, as the reduced glow results in a reduced viewing range of the 50 metres quoted.

-Keeping things simple and operation speedy, one-touch recording onto microSD card, which here is an optional extra, is offered, as is one-button adjustment of screen brightness to save us having to scroll through menus when we want to be concentrating on whatever we're observing instead.
+Keeping things simple and operation speedy, one-touch recording onto microSD card, which here is an optional extra, is offered, as is one-button adjustment of screen brightness to save us having to scroll through menus when you want to be concentrating on whatever you're observing instead.
 A widescreen display for viewing with both eyes is also provided.
-Power comes courtesy of 4x AA batteries.
+Power comes courtesy of four AA batteries.
 Again, as with the required memory card, these are an additional purchase.